freeseek/mocha/README.md

 1	798959	rs11240777	G	A	.	.
 ALLELE_A=1;ALLELE_B=0	GT:BAF:LRR	0|0:0.9712:0.2276
 1	932457	rs1891910	G	A	.	.
 ALLELE_A=1;ALLELE_B=0	GT:BAF:LRR	1|0:0.5460:-0.1653
 ```
-Making sure that BAF refers to the allele frequency of the reference allele if ALLELE_B=0 and of the alternate allele if ALLELE_A=1.
+Making sure that BAF refers to the allele frequency of the reference allele if ALLELE_B=0 and of the alternate allele if ALLELE_B=1

 If you do not already have a VCF file but you have Illumina or Affymetrix genotype array data, you can use the <a href="https://github.com/freeseek/gtc2vcf">gtc2vcf</a> tools to convert the data to VCF.
-Alternatively you can use your own scripts.
+Alternatively you can use your own scripts

 Create a minimal binary VCF
 ```